yellingatcode/yet-another-commit-checker/README.md

 1. Download plugin from [Atlassian Marketplace](https://marketplace.atlassian.com/plugins/com.isroot.stash.plugin.yacc) or compile from source
 2. Install YACC plugin into Stash
 3. If you want to require valid JIRA issues, configure a JIRA Application Link in Stash
-4. Configure YACC in the Hook Settings for a repository
+4. Configure YACC globally or per-repository

 ## Configuration

+### How To Configure

+YACC can be configured globally or per-repository.

+To configure per-repository settings, go to the [repository's hook configuration page](https://confluence.atlassian.com/stash/using-repository-hooks-321858734.html#Usingrepositoryhooks-Managinghooks).

+To configure global settings, click the YACC Configure button in the [Universal Plugin Manager](https://confluence.atlassian.com/display/UPM/Configuring+add-ons).

+Global settings will apply to all repositories that don't have YACC enabled per-repository.
+Once YACC is enabled for a repository, then all global settings will be superseded by the per-repository settings for that particular repository.

+### Supported Configuration Settings

 ####Require Matching Committer Email